Huge Czech protest marking Velvet Revolution demands PM quit

 The Million Moments for Democracy movement, which organised the protest, called on Babis to either resolve his conflict of interest or step down.

-Some 250,000 people rallied in Prague in June demanding Babis step down in the largest protest since the Velvet Revolution.

-His minority coalition government is propped up by the Communist Party in parliament.
+Babis, the fifth wealthiest Czech according to Forbes, leads the centrist populist ANO movement in a minority coalition government with the left-wing Social Democrats, propped up by the Communist Party in parliament.

+ANO took office after winning the 2017 general election campaigning on an anti-corruption ticket in the EU and NATO country of 10.6 million plagued by graft.

+On November 17, 1989, Communist police brutally crushed a students' march, sparking a student strike and the creation of an opposition movement which then negotiated the Communist Party's departure from politics.

 © 2019 AFP